rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 | where InitiatingProcessAccountName == "bmontgomery"
 | where DeviceName == "corp-ny-it-0334"
 | where ActionType in ("FileRenamed", "FileCreated", "FileModified") and SHA256 != ""
-| where FileName endswith ".pdf" or FileName endswith ".docx" or FileName endswith ".xlsx"  // Adjust for corporate files
+| where FileName endswith ".pdf" or FileName endswith ".docx" or FileName endswith ".xlsx"
 | project Timestamp, FileName, FolderPath, SHA256, InitiatingProcessFileName, InitiatingProcessCommandLine
 | order by Timestamp desc
 | distinct SHA256